 In addition to conducting research with one of our primary faculty members, postdoctoral scholars can contribute in the classroom as educators and in the service domain on departmental and institutional committees.
 Postdoctoral training can be tailored to optimally prepare postdoctoral scholars for the next phase in their careers.
 Our past postdoctoral scholars are now applying their training in academia, industry, medical settings, and government.
 We are excited to play a key role in developing the next generation of scientists, educators, and medical professionals, and are happy to make postdoctoral training a highly individualized and optimized experience.

 Check below for more information on postdoctoral openings available in the Department of Pharmacology.

-(generated by CRISPR-mediated gene alteration).
-For more information about opportunities in the lab, please contact Dr. Wei.
+For more information about opportunities in the lab, please contact Dr. Thayer.

 Li-Na Wei, PhD - The Wei lab is interested in the mechanisms of neuro-endocrine/neuro-immune regulation and communication via exosomes, particularly those underlying neurodegenerative and inflammatory diseases.
 The lab is also interested in drug discovery for new therapeutic targets identified from these studies.
 Experimental systems/methods include gene-targeted mice, primary cell and 3D-organ cultures, and molecular biology/biochemistry/immunology.

 Kevin Wickman, PhD - Postdoctoral positions are available for enthusiastic individuals interested in molecular and cellular mechanisms underlying neuronal excitability, with a specific emphasis on those relevant to addiction and mood.
 Our NIH-funded research programs incorporate techniques in electrophysiology, intracranial pharmacology and genetics, neuromodulation, and behavioral analysis.